Understanding a Data Store¶

 - Make edits as needed and click Update to save the new values.
 (Click Reset to Default to revert to default values, or Cancel to retain the current values).

 Firewall Configuration for QDS access to Database (AWS)¶

 QDS supports the following AWS regions:

-- If the database is a RDS instance, then the database security group to which the RDS instance belongs must grant access privileges to the QDS account/default security group pair.
+- If the database is an RDS instance, then the database security group to which the RDS instance belongs must grant access privileges to the QDS account/default security group pair.
 See RDS FAQ for reference.

 - If the database is running on an EC2 machine, then the security group to which the EC2 instance belongs, must grant access to QDS account/default security group pair.
 See EC2 User Guide for reference.

 If the database is not located in the AWS regions supported by Qubole or is located outside AWS, then the database must have its network ports open to everyone and use username/password based security to grant access to Qubole.
-When database is not in any AWS region supported by Qubole, then select on-premise as the database location.
+When the database is not in any AWS region supported by Qubole, select on-premise as the database location.